obhq/obliteration/README.md

 ## Features

+- [x] Cross-platform with native binary for each platform.
+- [x] Supports both x86-64 and AArch64 CPU.
 - [x] Built-in FTP client to pull the decrypted firmware from jailbroken PS4.
 - [x] Built-in PKG file supports for Fake PKG.
 - [x] Game library.